 - Expand the result details by clicking a layer.
 The layer details expand as shown in the following screen shot:

-- Click the gear icon to choose which fields are presented with the results.
+- Click the settings button to choose which fields are presented with the results.

 - Add an additional layer for analysis by clicking the Upload button.